-Each system in a multiple system cluster must have a satellite server machine defined to update the object directory on that system.
-Optionally, a second server may be defined on each system to maintain a second object directory for backup even if the system is not part of a CSE multiple system cluster.
+Each system in a multiple-system cluster must have a satellite server machine defined to update the object directory on that system.
+Optionally, a second server may be defined on each system to maintain a second object directory for backup - even if the system is not part of a multiple-system CSE cluster.
+For example:

-'''

-SATELLITE SERVER= DIRMSAT1 DVHTEST2

-SATELLITE_SERVER= DIRMSAT2 DVHTEST2

-SATELLITE SERVER= DIRMSAT3 DVHTEST3

-SATELLITE_SERVER= DIRMSAT4 DVHTEST3

-SATELLITE_SERVER= DIRMSAT5 DVHTEST4

-SATELLITE SERVER= DIRMSAT6 DVHTEST4

-SATELLITE SERVER = DIRMSAT7 DVHTEST1

-SATELLITE_SERVER= DIRMSAT8 DVHTEST1

-'''
+SATELLITE_SERVER= DIRMSAT1 DVHTEST2 SATELLITE_SERVER= DIRMSAT2 DVHTEST2 SATELLITE_SERVER= DIRMSAT3 DVHTEST3 SATELLITE_SERVER= DIRMSAT4 DVHTEST3 SATELLITE_SERVER= DIRMSAT5 DVHTEST4 SATELLITE_SERVER= DIRMSAT6 DVHTEST4 SATELLITE_SERVER= DIRMSAT7 DVHTEST1 SATELLITE_SERVER= DIRMSAT8 DVHTEST1